 With the popularity of bunk beds and futons in family homes with children, what could be more practical for parents and fun for their children than a futon bunk bed?
-As a do-it-yourself handy man who would like the idea of putting one of these combination beds into one of your children's bedrooms, you can easily make one that will give you a bed or couch with a second bed above it.
-Just follow the 5 steps below.
+You can easily make one that will give you a bed or couch with a second bed above it.
+Just follow the five steps below.

 Step 1 - Make Preparations

-To build your futon-bunk bed, you will need to begin with 2 futon sets and the lumber to make your bunk bed frame.
-Determine the dimensions of the headboard, foot boards, sideboards, and posts you plan to use for your frame.
+To build your futon bunk bed, you will need to begin with two futon sets and the lumber to make your bunk bed frame.
+Determine the dimensions of the headboard, footboards, sideboards, and posts you plan to use for your frame.
 Then cut them to match the dimensions you've created.

 Step 2 - Construct Your Bunk Bed Frame

 Build your bunk bed frame using the lumber you've measured and cut.
-Drill holes in the 4x4 posts for the bolts that will connect the headboard, foot boards, and sideboards to the posts.
-Then, attach these pieces using lag bolts, washers, and nuts.
+Drill holes in the 4x4 posts for the bolts that will connect the headboard, footboards, and sideboards to the posts.
+Attach these pieces using lag bolts, washers, and nuts.

 Step 3 - Attach Futon and Bunk Bed Frame

-Into the bunk bed headboards and foot boards, drill holes large enough so that you will be able to insert through them the lag bolts that came with the futons frames.
+Drill holes into the bunk bed headboards and footboards, that are large enough so that you will be able to insert through them the lag bolts that came with the futons frames.

 Attach futon frames to the bunk bed frame using the appropriate sized bolts and nuts.
 If you use bolts that came with the futon and if they are the wrong size, you may need to replace them with new bolts that fit the bunk bed post holes.
 When you've inserted all necessary bolts, washers, and nuts, tighten the nuts with a wrench to keep the frames solid.